ShingZhanho/HKOSharp/README.md

 LibHKOSharp is a C# library which allows you to access the Hong Kong Observatory Open Data API without handling bunches of Http requests, responses or JSON.

+# ToDo list

+1. ‼️ Rebuild all code with .NET Standard or .NET Core.
+(Give your opinion about which one to use in issues page!)

 # Build

 To build the project, you need to: